 Lineages with weighted estimates less than 1% of all circulating variants are combined with their parent lineage.
-When the weighted estimate of a lineage crosses the 1% threshold and has substitutions in the spike protein that could affect vaccine efficacy, transmission, or severity, it may be separated from its parent lineage and displayed on its own in the variant proportions data.
+When the weighted estimate of a lineage crosses the 1% threshold and has substitutions in the spike protein that recent two-week periods may be substantially higher than 1%.